Ayesha Curry: Restaurant and food business

 Her 2014 company Little Lights of Mine sold its own brand of extra virgin olive oil, and 10% of all proceeds are donated to the charity No Kid Hungry.

 In 2016, Curry collaborated with chef Michael Mina in The Mina Test Kitchen of International Smoke, a Bay Area pop-up restaurant.
 In July 2019, the Mina/Curry International Smoke restaurant opened another location at One Paseo in Carmel Valley, San Diego.

 In 2017, Curry started Homemade, the Oakland-based meal-kit delivery service, turned (in 2019) retail store pop-up.

 In April 2020, Curry launched Sweet July, a brand consisting of a lifestyle magazine, brick-and-mortar store, and product line.
 In September 2020, she launched her television and film production company Sweet July Productions, with a first-look deal at Entertainment One.
+In 2023, Curry launched Sweet July Skin, and in 2024, she opened Sweet July Cafe in Santa Monica.
+In February 2025 her Sweet July restaurant at 455 23rd St. in Oakland, California closed permanently.